 With its breathtaking stretches of white sandy beaches and stunning award-winning gardens it's easy to see why so many fall in love with Herm at first sight.
 This haven from the modern world is just one and a half miles long by half a mile wide, so the scenic coastal paths can be walked in their entirity within a leisurely couple of hours.
 The gently undulating route takes you to stunning Shell Beach on Herm's north eastern corner, with its crystal clear waters and sand that is comprised of millions of tiny shell fragments.
 A little further around the coast is the pretty, sheltered cove of Belvoir Bay while Herm Village is just a short walk from the harbour where you'll find a pub and a few small shops.

-The compact island of Alderney measures just three and a half miles long and is a paradise for nature lovers, with a mix of beautiful landscapes and abundant wildlife.
-At its centre is St Anne, the quiet inland capital, an attractive little town with pastel-coloured houses lining the cobbled streets and a range of interesting shops.
+Alderney is the second largest Island of Guernsey, yet only measures three and a half miles long.
+At its centre is St Anne, the quiet inland capital, an attractive little town with pastel coloured houses lining the cobbled streets and a range of interesting shops..
 Spend a leisurely day following the cliff paths on foot or cycle or, if you prefer to laze on a sandy beach listening to the sea, grab your towel, book and sun cream and head for Braye, Corblets Bay, Arch Bay, Saye Beach or Longis Bay.

 Traffic-free with stunning coastal views and a picturesque rural interior Sark is truly unique.
 With no cars, the 600 residents get about by bicycle or horse and carriage, resulting in a dramtically different pace of life.
 The village's main street has several shops offering bicycle hire which is the other great way of experiencing Sark.